Rudraneel-Saha/OpenSource101/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on: Making a website for a small startup company
 - 🌱 I’m currently learning: Open Source Programming
-- 👯 I’m looking to collaborate on: [Open Source/Projects]
+- 👯 I’m looking to collaborate on: Some Open Source Projects
 - 💬 Ask me about: My expertise is towards Deep Learning and working with LLM Models and Generative AI
 - 📫 How to reach me: Linkedin - www.linkedin.com/in/rudraneel-saha-6a27b5249